Skip to content

 }

-protected transformPlaceholder(placeholder: string, type: string, forceTypeCast: boolean, valueSentToDB: unknown): string {
+protected override transformPlaceholder(placeholder: string, type: string, forceTypeCast: boolean, valueSentToDB: unknown): string {

 // You can force a type cast in the query if you want.
 With this code, the parameter in the SQL will looks like %1::bytea